-Juliana's recommended reading list to help you learn from others' fertility journeys, feel more understood and not so alone.
-Keep in mind that it can be scary to read about infertility struggles if you're preparing for pregnancy, but haven't started trying yet.
-Read those you feel will help you.
+Recommended reading to help you learn from others' fertility journeys, feel more understood and not so alone.
+Keep in mind that it can be scary to read about infertility struggles if you're preparing for pregnancy, but haven't started trying.
+Read those books you feel will help you whoever you may be in your fertility journey.

 By Diane Chandler